 Sotiris Moschoyiannis received the BSc degree in Mathematics from the University of Patras, Greece, the MSc in Information Systems and PhD in Computer Science from the University of Surrey, UK.
 His research is on the application of mathematical methods and computational techniques to the (design and) analysis of complex systems.
 He has worked on several UK and EU funded research projects.

 Sotiris is the Principal Investigator (PI) on the Onward Journey Planning Assistant (OJPA) project which is funded by Innovate UK under the Accelerating Innovation in Rail 4 (AIR4) programme.
 Passenger data segmentation, learning classifier systems and complex decision control feature prominently in this research.
 The aim is to develop technology that provides a concierge-like experience to rail passengers.

-Sotiris is a co-Investigator on ERIE (Evolution and Resilience of Industrial Ecosystems), which is a 6-year programme of research funded by EPSRC, under the Complexity Science for the Real World programme.
+Sotiris is a CI on ERIE (Evolution and Resilience of Industrial Ecosystems), which is a 6-year programme of research funded by EPSRC, under the Complexity Science for the Real World programme.
 It involves Sociology (CRESS), Mathematics, and the Centre for Environmental Strategy (all at Surrey).
 Sotiris leads the path-dependency analysis stream in ERIE and the development of the complex control tool CCTool.

 Sotiris has been involved in Digital Ecosystems research for several years, including the Digital Business Ecosystems (DBE) EU project as well as the OPAALS NoE (funded by EU under IST-FP6), a multi-disciplinary research project on Digital Ecosystems, where he also chairs the Integration Coordination Team (ICT).

 He is an associate member of the Surrey Centre for Cyber Security (SCCS) which is an Academic Centre of Excellence in Cyber Security Research (ACE - CSR).